Nadal withdraws from Queen's tournament on doctors' advice

-LONDON French Open champion Rafa Nadal has withdrawn from next week's Aegon Championships at The Queen’s Club after advice from his doctors to rest, organisers announced on Tuesday.
+LONDON (Reuters) - French Open champion Rafa Nadal has withdrawn from next week's Aegon Championships at The Queen’s Club after advice from his doctors to rest, organisers announced on Tuesday.

 “I am very sorry to say that I am not going to be able play Queen’s next week.
 I am sad to make this decision because I love Queen’s, I won the tournament in 2008 and every time I reached the Wimbledon final it was after playing Queen’s," said Nadal.